 - Not Eating or Drinking

 If you believe your pet is suffering from any of the above conditions, please do not hesitate to contact us immediately.
-Immediate evaluation and treatment can mean the difference between life and death in many situations, and a prompt visit to our on-call 24 hour emergency veterinarian can ensure a positive outcome.
+Immediate evaluation and treatment can mean the difference between life and death in many situations, and a prompt visit to our emergency veterinarian can ensure a positive outcome.

 If you are concerned for any reason about your pet’s well-being, but it is not an emergency, please make an appointment to have your pet examined by one of our veterinarians.
 The sooner we can give your pet a thorough examination, the sooner we can offer treatment options.
 Often, when health problems go undiagnosed for too long, conditions can worsen.
 This can make treatment more difficult, and sometimes more expensive.

 To keep your pet in the best possible condition, and prevent the occurrence of unnecessary illnesses, we suggest periodical exams and preventative healthcare.
-Early diagnosis of possible health concerns is the best way to ensure you and your beloved pet will spend many happy years together, and are less likely to encounter emergency situations.
+Early diagnosis of possible health concerns is the best way to ensure you and your beloved pet will spend many happy years together and are less likely to encounter emergency situations.